Withholding periods (WHPs) are used to ensure compliance with domestic maximum residue limits (MRL).

 In Victoria, the responsibility to comply with the WHP is placed upon the owner of the agricultural produce.

 The sale of agricultural produce or stock food is prohibited if the WHP has not expired, unless the buyer has been notified in writing by the seller that the WHP has not yet expired.

 There are significant penalties that may be imposed on growers that are found to be selling produce that is contaminated with unacceptable chemical residues.

-If a contractor applies an agricultural chemical to produce on behalf of the owner of the produce, it is essential to inform the owner about the application and in particular, of any relevant WHPs that need to be adhered to.
+If a contractor applies an agricultural chemical to produce on behalf of the owner of the produce, it is essential to inform the owner about the application and of any relevant WHPs that need to be adhered to.

 Post-harvest chemical use

 When agricultural produce (such as grain, fruit, vegetables) is to be treated in a post-harvest situation by a person who is not the owner of the produce, the person applying the chemical must have written permission from the owner before the chemical application proceeds.